Aleksandr Aleksandrov

-Alexander Andreevich Alexandrov (Александръ Александровъ; born Nadezhda Andreyevna Durova; 17 September 1783 – 21 March 1866) was a Russian cavalry soldier and writer who participated in the Napoleonic Wars.
+Alexander Andreevich Alexandrov (Note: Александръ Александровъ) (born Nadezhda Andreyevna Durova; 17 September 1783 – 21 March 1866) was a Russian cavalry soldier and writer who participated in the Napoleonic Wars.
 Alexandrov was assigned female at birth, but solely presented as a man in adulthood.

 At twenty-three, Alexandrov fled his home, and enlisted in an uhlan (light cavalry) regiment, dressing as a male soldier and taking on the name Alexander Sokolov.
 He served from 1806 to 1816, and received the Cross of St. George for bravery.
 After his service, he published a memoir, originally titled, "Notes of Alexsandrov", one of the earliest autobiographies in the Russian language.
 To his outrage, publishers disregarded the chosen name and title, re-titling it "Notes of N.A.
 Durova", and eventually The Cavalry Maiden.

 Historians have traditionally regarded him as a female wartime cross-dresser, while several modern scholars describe him as a transgender man.